jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.3.2 CostAllocation

-Identifies the source cell to which each grid cell is connected by a least-cost pathway in a cost-distance analysis.
+Identifies the source cell to which each grid cell is connected by a least-cost pathway in a cost-distance analysis..

 *Parameters*: